-The EMIGMA database covers an area of 1272 km2 encompassing the ten administrative districts of Greater Manchester.
+The EMIGMA database covers an area of 1272km2 encompassing the ten local authorities of Greater Manchester.

 The database allows the magnitude and spatial distribution of emissions across Greater Manchester to be investigated and enables the relative importance of different sources of air pollution to be examined.

 The emissions data has a further role in providing the basis for dispersion modelling exercises and air quality management planning.